julianspaeth/fc-kaplan-meier-estimator/README.md

 category column is included, multiple survival functions will be estimated and a pairwise logrank test will be performed.

+To run the app, the input folder should contain a CSV/TSV/SASS file and a config.yml describing that file.
+An example config.yml is included in this repository.

 ### Technical Details